Phize/modx-096-plugin-datetimepicker/readme.en.txt

 Parameters
 ----------

-language   : The language of datepicker.
+language   : The language of datetimepicker.
-             You can check language code in /assets/plugins/datepicker/js/i18n/ folder.
+             You can check language code in /assets/plugins/datetimepicker/js/i18n/ folder.
-             ('**' in 'ui.datepicker-**.js' is the language code.)
+             ('**' in 'ui.datetimepicker-**.js' is the language code.)

              When 'auto' is set,
                the language code will be the same as 'Manager HTML and XML Language Attribute'